Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

   percentage of the country statistics with respect to that of the world are printed using mapper/combiner/reducer.

 - run :
-- Run 'main.py' then choose "b. data query" and then 'b. data query - get changes in countries' and then give asked inputs.
+- Run 'main.py' then choose "b. data query" and then 'a. data query - get country info respect to world' and then give asked inputs.

 - Part 2 :